Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Your Forward Logistics AI Is Half the Story

-Here’s the insight that should reframe how enterprise retailers think about this investment: if you’ve already deployed AI for forward logistics — route optimization, dispatch, carrier allocation, ETA prediction — you’re sitting on roughly 80% of the technology needed to optimize returns.
 The same algorithms that sequence 40 delivery stops can sequence 8 return pickups on the backhaul.
-The same dispatch engine that allocates drivers to outbound routes can allocate return capacity.
-The same tracking infrastructure that sends customers delivery updates can send return status updates.
+The same dispatch engine that allocates drivers to outbound routes can allocate reverse pickup capacity.
+The same visibility infrastructure that sends customers delivery updates can send return status updates.
+The same operations dashboard that monitors delivery SLA adherence can monitor return collection SLAs, refund milestones, and return-to-shelf performance.

 Benefits of AI-Optimized Reverse Logistics